Calibration / method of moments - Gali (2015)

 (:W_real) 0.156462 -0.0674815 0.141894 0.0348056

-Looking at the sensitivity table we see that lowering the production function parameter will increase real wages, but at the same time it will increase inflation volatility.
-We could compensate that effect by decreasing the standard deviation of the total factor productivity shock :std_a.
+Looking at the sensitivity table it can be seen that lowering the production function parameter will increase real wages, but at the same time it will increase inflation volatility.
+This effect could be compensated by decreasing the standard deviation of the total factor productivity shock :std_a.

 Method of moments

-Instead of doing this by hand we can also set a target and have an optimiser find the corresponding parameter values.
-In order to do that we need to define targets, and set up an optimisation problem.
+Instead of doing this by hand a target can also be set and an optimiser can find the corresponding parameter values.
+In order to do that targets need to be defined, and an optimisation problem needs to be set up.

 • Mean of W_real = 0.7